CubeSail (UltraSail): Overview

 The University of Illinois together with CU Aerospace designed this mission to demonstrate deployment and to measure the thrust on a 7.7 cm × 250 m membrane (about 20 m2) made of aluminized mylar.
 The membrane is deployed between two 1.5U CubeSats that separate from each other in low Earth orbit.
 It is intended as a first step towards the development of the larger solar sail concept called UltraSail.

 Re-orientation of the CubeSats will cause the sail to undergo aerodynamic drag in the upper atmosphere for its disposal.

 Selection

 The spacecraft was selected in 2012 by NASA to be launched as part of the ELaNa program.

 Launch

 CubeSail was launched on an Electron launch vehicle on 16 December 2018 from New Zealand.

 While "satellite beacons at the correct frequency were observed post-launch once on 18 Dec.
 2018", there was not "sufficient signal to noise ratio to demodulate the call sign in the beacons.", and "no further communications were received from CubeSail".

+Based upon the state vector initially provided by Rocket Lab after deployment, our best assessment is that CubeSail was Space-Track Object #43853 (“Object E”) which began with an average orbital altitude of 505 km.
+Space-Track.org lists this object as having decayed and burned up in the atmosphere on 14 December 2022, almost 4 years after launch.